-Looking for outdoor games for adults or outdoor games for kids?
-These are some of the most fun outdoor games you’ll ever find!
+Looking for outdoor games for adults or teens or even outdoor games for kids?
+These are some of the most fun outdoor party games you’ll ever find!
 Everything from classic outdoor games like capture the flag to giant outdoor games like Jenga, yard Twister, and more!

 I’ve put together a collection of my absolute favorite outdoor games for kids, for adults, and for anyone in between.
 They are a combination of outdoor yard games, outdoor games you’ve probably been playing all your life, and a few of my family’s favorites that you may not have heard of before!